akienzle32/Minesweeper/README.md

 # Minesweeper

-This program enabled me to practice writing clean, easy-to-read code in a more object-oriented fashion, while also gaining experience in the best practices for writing recursive functions (e.g., the functions zeroFill() and playGame() in Minesweeper.cpp).
+This program enabled me to practice writing clean, easy-to-read code in an object-oriented fashion, while also gaining experience in the best practices for writing recursive functions (e.g., the functions zeroFill() and playGame() in Minesweeper.cpp).